Kiza-coder/Cogip/README.md

 Day 6:
 - Merge all work to development branch and test
 - Sanitize inputs with Regex
-- add Access and User tables to DB
+- Add tables to DB :
+    - access
+    - user

 Day 7:
 - Login page + add super-user to db (Kiza)